 We consider these guides to be continual “works-in-progress,” and we encourage you to check back in with them, as we add new resources and make updates as often as we can.
 And remember, you can always contact us if you need help locating resources!

-In 1999, Special Collections received a donation of more than 700 books, now known as the Peacock-Harper Culinary Collection.
+In 1999, Special Collections received a donation of more than 550 books, now known as the Peacock-Harper Culinary Collection.
 The donation was the combination of two private book collections.
-This first group of materials contained publications documenting more than 3oo years of culinary history and was the inspiration to begin the Culinary History Collection.
-More information on the subset of Peacock-Harper materials is available online.
+This first group of materials contained publications documenting more than 300 years of culinary history and was the inspiration to collection additional items relating to the history of food & drink.
+More information on the Peacock-Harper Collection is available online.

-Nearly 200 books from the Culinary History Collection, including cookbooks and publications relating to the industrial arts are available online through the new VTechWorks digital repository hosted by Newman Library.
+Over 200 books from this collecting area, including cookbooks and publications relating to the industrial arts are available online.
 A list of culinary book titles is available here.
-Four of our handwritten receipt books have also been digitized and can be downloaded in pdf format here.
+Several of our handwritten receipt books, as well as selected ephemera, has also been digitized and can be viewed here.
 The earliest of these is dated from the 1730s and the most recent from about the 1930s.